Skip to main content

 • query string and intent signal (planner-search / planner-refine)

-• retrieval plan (mode, strategy, planner strategy)
+• retrieval plan (mode, strategy, action-selection strategy)

 • budget caps (max_items, max_summary_chars, max_snippet_chars)